aaldaka/CS333-Proj/README.md

 - Enjoy your booking trip!
 ## User Registration and Login
 ## User Profile Management
+-In this project, I was responsible for developing the User Profile Management system for the web-based room booking system.
+My tasks included designing and implementing the user profile page, where users can view and edit their profile information, such as name, email, gender, major, and profile picture.
+I also created functionality for users to upload and manage their profile pictures.
 ## Room Browsing and Details
 - my part , that take the data from the database that was related to the rooms and IDs.
 - Clear organizing to the data visibility for each room and important details.